linkdotnet/tips-and-tricks/docs/efcore/in_memory_sqlite.md

 });
 ```

-To make it work with multiple connections at a time, we can utilize the `` identifier for the data source.
+To make it work with multiple connections at a time, we can utilize the `cache=shared` identifier for the data source.
 More information can be found on the [official website](https://www.sqlite.org/inmemorydb.html#sharedmemdb).

 ```csharp
 var connection = new SqliteConnection("DataSource=myshareddb;mode=memory;cache=shared");